perlun/perlun.eu.org/_i18n/en/_posts/2021-06-12-saying-goodbye-to-an-old-friend-decommissioning-a-raspberry-pi-web-server.md

   - <small>I had an existing Prometheus instance running.
 I imported the existing configuration to my Ansible inventory and added monitoring of `coruscant` to it.</small>
   - <small>Git commit [1d9e3609cc26dec3b990dc8c2a4c891c26a180db](https://github.com/perlun/ansible-roles/commit/1d9e3609cc26dec3b990dc8c2a4c891c26a180db)</small>
 - 2021-06-11: Created a [Grafana Cloud](https://grafana.com/products/cloud/) trial account.
-  - <small>I had hear about this being mentioned in podcast.
+  - <small>I had heard about this being mentioned in a (Changelog, I think) podcast.
 The "Synthetic Monitoring" feature that they provide lets you measure the latency of your web site from various geographical regions - really nice.
 I set it up to monitor a couple of websites hosted on `coruscant`.</small>

 So, to summarize things: